 Trifle Assembly Instructions

-- Add a layer of cubed spice cake to the bottom of a trifle dish or large glass bowl; top with a layer of pumpkin pudding and a layer of non-dairy whipped topping sprinkled with crushed gingersnaps.
+- Add a layer of spice cake to the bottom of a trifle dish, a large glass bowl, or individual parfait cups; top with a layer of pumpkin pudding and a layer of non-dairy whipped topping sprinkled with crushed gingersnaps.

 - Repeat layers until dish is full, making sure you end with a layer of non-dairy whipped topping and gingersnaps.